dive-into-machine-learning/dive-into-machine-learning/README.md

 I suggest this listening order:

 * Start with the ["Starting Simple"](http://www.thetalkingmachines.com/blog/2015/4/23/starting-simple-and-machine-learning-in-meds) episode.
 It supports what we read from Domingos.
 Ryan Adams talks about starting simple, as discussed above.
-Adams also stresses the importance of feature engineering (vs. choice of algorithm).
+Adams also stresses the importance of feature engineering.
 Feature engineering is an exercise of the "knowledge" Domingos writes about.
-* Then, start from the first episode :)
+* Then, start over from the first episode

 ## Play to learn